natforsdick/rewarewaannotation/README.md

 ## Introduction

 **rewarewaannotation** is a bioinformatics pipeline built by Ann McArtney and ported into Nextflow by Katie Herron, originally developed for the annotation of the rewarewa (*Knightia excelsa*) genome.
 The pipeline takes paired-end RNA-seq reads and a genome assembly as input and conducts QC, trimming and alignment.
-The target genome is repeat masked prior to both the genome and RNA-seq evidence being given as input to BRAKER3.
+Porting to run on a SLURM system as described below was done by Natalie Forsdick, Chris Hakkaart, and Dini Senanayake.
+In this pipeline, the target genome is repeat masked prior to both the genome and RNA-seq evidence being given as input to BRAKER3.

 Default steps in the pipeline:
 1. Merge re-sequenced FastQ files ([`cat`](http://www.linfo.org/cat.html))